VA New England Healthcare System

 Clinical Trials Network

-Explaining why integration of research and clinical care is important, Brophy said, “By embedding research into clinical care through innovative research programs such as Point of Care Research and precision oncology, together as a VISN, we can deliver on the promise of providing the best and highest quality care to the Veterans we serve.”
+CTN Director and MAVERIC Co-Director, Mary Brophy, MD, said “Continuous discovery and improvement is the bedrock of a top-notch health care system.
+Our leaders expect us to provide first-rate care, and our Veterans deserve it.
+By embedding research into clinical care through innovative research programs such as Point of Care Research and research for precision oncology, together as a VISN, we can deliver on the promise of providing the best and highest quality care to the Veterans we serve.”